Find Affordable College Courses

 2 Yearly Graduations

 University of North Dakota comes in at #3 on our list of the most popular colleges offering doctor's degrees in air transport.
-The average in-state tuition for full-time undergraduates is $8,882 per year, while in-state graduate students, on average, pay $11,503 per year.
-During the 2020-2021 academic year, 2 people received their doctor's degree in air transport from UND.
+The average in-state tuition for full-time undergraduates is $9,237 per year, while in-state graduate students, on average, pay $11,963 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in air transport from UND.

 2 Yearly Graduations

 The 3rd most popular school in the country for air transport majors who are seeking their doctor's degree is Oklahoma State University - Main Campus.
+Roughly 24,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to air transport majors at OSU.
+During the most recent year for which we have data, 2 people received their doctor's degree in air transport from OSU.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 Below are some popular majors that are similar to air transport that offer doctor’s degrees.